KajalDeore04/swasthya/Readme.md

 cd ai
 python app.py
 ```
-# open 3 different terminals and run the above commands in each terminal.

 - Lifestyle project will run on http://localhost:3000
 - AI project will run on http://127.0.0.1:5000

-# Note: If features of Lifestyle project does not work after logging in using Google account, please try manual sign up.
+## Important Note: If features of Lifestyle project does not work after logging in using Google account, please try manual sign up.

 ## Usage
 1. Navigate to the application in your browser.